-Some community organizations have already caught on.
-For example, the Bhagat Samaj, a Hindu group from Gujarat state in India, not only supports cultural and educational activities in Lowell, Massachusetts, but also has helped to build a school in the town many of its followers come from.
+Clearly, what is meant by "community" has changed.
+Immigrants may live far from family and friends, but they occupy the same social and economic space.
+They're part of transnational educational activities in Lowell, Massachusetts, but also has helped to build a school in the town many of its followers come from.
 And the most popular class there is English, which is intended to prepare future migrants to succeed in the United States.